 - Lettering with Purpose.
 This book is so comprehensive.
 It’s perfect for getting started!

-- More book recommendations coming soon!
+- More book recommendations are coming soon!

 Modern Calligraphy with a pointed dip pen didn’t click for me until after I’d mastered Brush Calligraphy, so based on personal experience, I recommend learning Brush Calligraphy first and then moving on to Modern Calligraphy.